Near-critical dimers and massive SLE: Introduction

-This model was first considered in the work of Chhita \cite{Chhita2012} in the case of the square lattice, and called it the ``drifted'' dimer model, for reasons that will become clear later.
-Suppose $s_i = 1+ c_i \delta$, where $\delta$ tends to zero (we will later identify $\delta$ with the mesh size).
-When applying the treatment of Kenyon \cite{Kenyon_confinv} to this model, if $K$ denote the associated Kasteleyn matrix then one can easily check that $L = K^*K$, viewed as an operator on the black vertices, is approximately the negative of a massive Laplacian: indeed, on the $B_1$ vertices, the diagonal entry is of the form $s_1^2 + \ldots +s_4^2$, while the sum of the off-diagonal entries is $-2s_2s_4 - 2s_1 s_3$.
+This model was first considered in the work of Chhita \cite{Chhita2012} in the case of the square lattice, who called it the ``drifted'' dimer model, for reasons that will become clear later.
+Suppose $s_k = 1+ c_k \delta$, where $\delta$ tends to zero (we will later identify $\delta$ with the mesh size).
+This scaling will be enforced throughout the paper.
+As already noted in \cite{Chhita2012}, this choice of scaling essentially corresponds to studying the \textbf{liquid-gas boundary} of the dimer phases.
+When applying the treatment of Kenyon \cite{Kenyon_confinv} to this model, if $K$ denote the associated Kasteleyn matrix then one can easily check that $L = K^*K$, viewed as an operator on the black vertices, is approximately the negative of a massive Laplacian: indeed, on the $B_1$ vertices, the diagonal entry is of the form $s_0^2 + \ldots +s_3^2$, while the sum of the off-diagonal entries is $-2s_1s_3 - 2s_0 s_2$.
 (The reason why this is only an approximation is because terms of the form $L(b_1, b_2)$ are not all exactly zero when $b_1 \in B_1, b_2 \in B_2$; they are simply lower order than $L(b_1, b'_1)$ for $b_1, b'_1 \in B_1$).
 (In fact, after a suitable transformation, the inverse Kasteleyn matrix can be related to a modified Kasteleyn matrix which corresponds exactly to the Green function of a massive random walk, see Section 3 of \cite{Chhita2012}).

 From this it is perhaps natural to conjecture that the height function, suitably rescaled, converges to the \textbf{massive Gaussian free field}, which is (informally) the Gaussian field whose covariance matrix is the massive Green function.
 Surprisingly, however, \cite{Chhita2012} showed that while there is a scaling limit for the height function as $\delta \to 0$ in the full plane, the limit cannot be the massive Gaussian free field since its moments do not even satisfy the Wick relation, hence it is not even Gaussian.